mjfusa/Samples/electron/getstarted/readme.md

 The Excel Data Streamer does this using the [App Service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/app-services) feature of Windows 10.

-This sample demonstrates how you can connect your Electron app with the Excel Datastreamer.
+This sample demonstrates how you can connect your Electron app with the Excel Data Streamer.

 This sample will use several feature of the Windows 10 platform including:
 * App Service